Many famous Canadians were born or have lived in Ontario, so this list below is far from exhaustive. So how have I selected who to include?

 John McCrae (1872–1918) – Soldier, poet.
 Author of In Flanders Fields.
 You can visit his birthplace, McCrae House, in Guelph.

-Josiah Henson – Former slave and founder of a community for escaped slaves.
+Josiah Henson – An inspiring man, this former slave founded a community for escaped slaves and helped many other people escape to freedom.
 You can visit his cabin, called Uncle Tom’s Cabin Historic Site, near Dresden, Ontario.
 Henson’s autobiography was the inspiration for Harriet Beecher’s novel Uncle Tom’s Cabin.
-I'm pretty sure my parents took us here as kids, but I need to go back again and when I do, I'll write a page about it.

 Justin Bieber (1994 - ) - Teenage pop star.
 Discovered through a You-Tube video which showed him busking on the steps of Avon Theatre (part of Stratford Festival Theatre) in downtown Stratford Ontario.
 Now a world-wide sensation.